 Risks with Incomplete Analysis With Current Manual Judgment Process

 The manual judgment of new releases to be deployed into production introduces tremendous business risk.
-The manual analysis is inherently incomplete due to the complexity of the services, their interactions, changes to this build over build and the sheer volume of metrics collected for any build during various pipeline stages.
+The manual analysis is inherently incomplete due to the complexity of the services, their interactions, changes to this build compared to the previous build and the sheer volume of metrics collected for any build during various pipeline stages.
 The incomplete analysis can be viewed in 3 specific dimensions as shown in Figure 2

-- Application Complexity: Applications which are more complex due to using multiple components (in-house or open source or 3rd party software components) are difficult to do a manual analysis.
-Also, applications behavior is unique, and they are constantly evolving.
+- Application Complexity: Applications which are more complicated using multiple components (in-house or open source or 3rd party software components) are challenging to do a manual analysis.
+Also, applications behavior is unique, and they are continually evolving.
 It requires experts or application architects to understand the nuances of each service and the application overall.
 In the case of open source or 3rd party services, it is challenging to find an in-house expert to understand the expected behavior of application over various versions.

-- Rate of Change: Manual analysis may be sufficient initially, but as the rate of applications/services changes increases, the manual analysis tends not to keep up with the application behavior changes.
-The analysis will become less reliable and eventually bad builds are likely to be promoted to production causing disruptions.
+- The Rate of Change: Manual analysis may be sufficient initially, but as the rate of applications/services changes increases, the manual analysis tends not to keep up with the application behavior changes.
+The analysis becomes less reliable over time, and eventually, bad builds are likely to be promoted to production causing disruptions.
 Enterprises are increasingly tending towards multiple updates in a single day, and even lesser dynamic organizations need a weekly update to their applications.

 Such an incomplete analysis leads to the following issues with the release validations:

-- Expensive to create custom analysis for every new service
+- Expensive to create a custom analysis for every new service

-- Root cause debug is difficult for found issues
+- The root cause debug is difficult for found issues

 Improving Safety with Automated Canary Analysis